Elis James: Radio

 James played Rex Jones in the radio spin-off of Chris Corcoran's Committee Meeting, Social Club FM, which was initially broadcast in August 2011 for BBC Radio Wales and ran for two years.

 Following a pilot show, on 16 February 2014 James started broadcasting the Elis James and John Robins show on XFM (now Radio X), co-hosting with fellow comedian John Robins.
 The show was broadcast on Saturday afternoons and released a popular podcast.
 The show had its final broadcast on 30 March 2019.

-On 2 April 2019, it was announced that James and Robins will be hosting a new Friday afternoon radio show on BBC 5 Live starting 31 May.
+On 2 April 2019, it was announced that James and Robins will be hosting a new Friday afternoon radio show on BBC Radio 5 Live starting 31 May.

 James has hosted Elis James's Pantheon of Heroes on BBC Radio Wales since 2012.
 In the show, which also features Nadia Kamil and Ben Partridge, various figures from Welsh history are comically compared to each other in an attempt to identify the most heroic.
 Four series have been broadcast so far.
 Since 2014, James has also co-written and co-starred in the BBC Radio Wales sketch show Here Be Dragons.
 The show won the 2014 Sony Award - Bronze for Best Comedy.

 On Welsh-language radio, he hosted Dwy Iaith, Un Ymennydd for BBC Radio Cymru.
 In this series he interviewed personalities such as Prys Morgan, Sioned Wiliam and Dafydd Iwan.

 A pilot episode of Ankle Tag aired on BBC Radio 2 in 2015 in which James played the lead alongside Steve Speirs and Katy Wix.
 The show has run for three series on BBC Radio 4 from 2017 to 2020.

 In 2016, James hosted Elis in Euroland for BBC Radio Wales, a series reporting on the 2016 Euros campaign by the Wales national football team, of which he's been a lifelong fan.
 The team reached the tournament's semi-finals.

 James has also been hosting the BBC podcast Elis James' Feast of Football since August 2017, along with former Welsh Internationals Iwan Roberts and Danny Gabbidon, discussing the fortunes of the Welsh national team and Welsh clubs Cardiff, Swansea, Newport and Wrexham.

 In 2020 James became the Champion of Champions in BBC Radio 5 Live's Fighting Talk, defeating one of the big beasts of the show, Steve Bunce.

-James also makes occasional appearances on The Guardian’s Football Weekly podcast, usually to talk about the performances of the Welsh national team.
+James also makes occasional appearances on The Guardians Football Weekly podcast, usually to talk about the performances of the Welsh national team.